mincheol-shin-cau/hpc/README.md

 This repository is provided to support transparent and independent technical examination of the work.
 It includes:

-- the implementation and analysis code;
+- the implementation and analysis code.
-- the software dependency information;
+- the software dependency information.
-- descriptions of the original hardware and operating-system environments;
+- descriptions of the original hardware and operating-system environments.
-- the performance-measurement and analysis workflow; and
+- the performance-measurement and analysis workflow.
 - instructions for collecting new measurements and rerunning the analysis.

 The original raw measurement dataset is no longer retained because of the time elapsed since the experiments and the applicable data-retention limitations.
 Therefore, this repository alone cannot reproduce the exact numerical results reported in the article from the original measurements.